TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

 ## Prepare 2 Build Files

-The build files are files, that help use create the downgraded package.
+The build files are files that help us create the downgraded package.

 1. The PHP 7.2 `composer.json`